 There are also a number of opportunities for beginners to get involved.
 See below for more information.

-Please contact the All Abilities Project Coordinator, Megan Smith on 9474 1805 or email@example.com if you have any questions.
+Please contact the Sharon Wong, Project Development Coordinator - Diversity & Inclusion on email@example.com or 9474 1805 if you have any questions.

 As a footballer with cerebral palsy, an acquired brain injury or having suffered a stroke, you may be eligible to play for Victoria in 7-a-side Football and have the chance to qualify for National representation.
 The details for this year's State Team Program have been finalised, and are available below.
 We welcome boys and girls from the age of 13 to trial for the State Team program.
 More information is below.

 When: every Saturday fortnight starting 7th April 2018

 Where: Knox Regional Football Centre - 257 George Street, Wantirna South 3152

 Program Inclusions: fortnightly training, training kit, fixtured practice matches with referees and a new National Championships uniform for selected squad members.